 Contributed By Legance – Avvocati Associati

-The Italian legal system is ultimately based upon the Roman legal tradition, thus it can be included among the continental civil law systems.
+The Italian legal system is based upon the Roman legal tradition, thus a civil law system.

 According to the Italian civil procedural rules, civil cases are dealt with primarily through the exchange of written submissions and oral discussion during public hearings.